gingerskull/JoyCore-FW/README.md

-# GNGR-ButtonBox
+# JoyCore

-GNGR-ButtonBox is an Arduino-based USB game controller for flight simulator enthusiasts.
-It supports matrix buttons, rotary encoders, direct pin buttons, and shift register inputs, letting you build a highly customizable button box for your cockpit.
+**JoyCore** is an Arduino-based USB game controller firmware for flight simulator and sim racing enthusiasts.
+It supports matrix buttons, rotary encoders, direct pin buttons, shift register inputs, and high-resolution analog axes via ADS1115, letting you build a highly customizable button box or control panel.

 ---